dinhdatthong1809/chrome-extensions/README.md

 Developed in 2nd year, I exploited a security hole of my school's web-site, which related to "Insecure Direct Object References"

 ## 3 - gpx-plus-tricker
-Auto click tool for GPXPlus a "mass-clicking game".
+Tool for cheating GPXPlus (a mass-clicking game).
 Developed features like:
-- automatically interact with the a huge number of pokemons/eggs in the game
+- automatically interact with a huge number of pokemons/eggs in the game
 - automatically search for expected pokemons and eggs based on names
+- simulate user's input to do some minor tasks
 - manipulate data and override some scripts of the game
 - adaptive UI based on different context